‘Dram Bell represents my values of quality, dedication and excellence’

 “Dram Bell is driven by three key factors, Craftsmanship & Quality – Blending Tradition with Innovation, Consumer-Centric Pricing and Value Proposition and Widespread Distribution & Consistency,” says the former cricketer.

 Pietersen’s experience with the Indian market has been positive thus far.
 The shift towards premiumisation and the increasing demand for high-quality spirits reflect the evolving preferences of Indian consumers.
-The initial response to Dram Bell in Maharashtra has been overwhelmingly positive, with over 80-85% distribution in key retail outlets within the first two months.
+And the initial response to Dram Bell in Maharashtra has been overwhelmingly positive, with over 80-85% distribution in key retail outlets within the first two months.
 This reinforces the potential and growing appetite for premium Scotch whisky in India for him.

 Dram Bell is available in two variants currently – Dram Bell Premium (₹1,750) is positioned just ₹200 above premium IMFL and Dram Bell Reserve (₹2,450, aged 5 years).
 Ardent is upbeat about the Reserve since most products in its segment feature a 3-year-old Scotch, whereas they are offering a 5-year blend.